ColmeSH/utils/docs/mongodb.md

 - open a new command line window
 - type: mongod

+## Check if is running
+- open a new command line window
+- ps -ax | grep mongo

+## Kill
+- open a new command line window
+- ps -ax | grep mongo
+- use 'kill' command with the PID code that the previous command will print

 ## Shell
 - open a new command line window
 - type: mongo